-In an era where digital transformation reshapes how businesses operate, ensuring the protection of sensitive information has become a core responsibility.
-As companies increasingly collaborate with third-party vendors, acquire new enterprises, or integrate new technologies, the need for cybersecurity due diligence intensifies.
+Digital transformation obviously reshapes how businesses operate, ensuring the protection of sensitive information has become a core responsibility.
+Companies increasingly collaborate with third-party vendors, acquire new enterprises, or integrate new technologies, and the need for cybersecurity due diligence intensifies.
 Far beyond a routine security measure, due diligence in cybersecurity helps identify vulnerabilities, manage digital risks, and maintain regulatory compliance across an expanding digital ecosystem.
-This guide delves into what is due diligence in cyber security, its purpose in vendor selection, and the broader role it plays in shielding businesses from emerging threats.
+This page delves into what is due diligence in cyber security, its purpose in vendor selection, and its broader role in shielding businesses from emerging threats.

 What is Due Diligence in Cyber Security?